What is a DUA?

 - A description of the data you are requesting and how you plan to use it,

-- Human or non-human subjects research determination (whether determined by the IRB and linked via Manage Related Projects, or determined by the faculty member overseeing the project),
+- Human or non-human subjects research determination, whether determined by the IRB and linked via Manage Related Projects, or determined by the faculty member overseeing the project,

 - The corresponding Data Security Level via link to the corresponding Research Safety submission, and

 - Applicable email correspondence with the Provider.

 - Once you click “Submit” the DUA will be automatically assigned to the authorized Negotiating Office, and a negotiator will reach out to you about next steps.

 You can track the status of the DUA as it is reviewed, negotiated and finalized and also communicate with the negotiator directly in the Agreements System.